-The pharmacy will close every day at 5 p.m., not 5:30 p.m.
-Pharmacy-only customers are required to use the drive-up window.
-Walk-in pharmacy services have been suspended.
+Until further notice, the pharmacy will close every day at 5 p.m.
+Pharmacy-only customers are asked to use the drive-up window.
 Payment will be collected at the window by credit card or cash.
 This may mean longer wait times as we process payments.
 We appreciate your patience.

 State of Michigan and DEA regulations require a government-issued photo ID be on file with us before prescriptions for controlled substances can be processed.
 Some Western Michigan University community members may be affected by these stricter regulations put in place by the Federal Drug Enforcement Administration on prescriptions for hydrocodone-combination products.
 Read an overview of the new regulations posted on our website.